 - Pass a criminal background check

-Candidates must complete a 40-hour course of training that mirrors the curriculum requirements of the RBT® Task List.
-Training must include at least 3 hours in ethics and professional conduct, may be conducted in-person or online, and may be didactic (lecture-based) or experiential in nature.
-The training may be conducted by a BCBA® or BCaBA®.
+To meet your RBT requirements, you must complete a 40-hour course of training that mirrors the curriculum requirements of the RBT® Task List.
+Training must include at least three hours in ethics and professional conduct, which can be conducted in-person or online, and can be didactic (lecture-based) or experiential.
+The training may be conducted by a BCBA or BCaBA.

 - Behavior Reduction

 - Documentation and Reporting

 Once you’ve passed your test, you’ll be fully qualified to practice as an ABA technician under the supervision of a board-certified behavior analyst.

 Once you’ve earned your RBT credential, you’ll need to consistently perform work under the supervision of a board-certified behavior analyst.
 This applies to every RBT listed on the RBT® Registry.
 RBTs not performing ABA services do not need to meet supervision requirements to maintain the credential.